jaymalk/COL226-Assignments/Assignment 1/README.md

 ### Interpreter

-**The definitional interpreter is to be defined as the following function**
+**The definitional interpreter is defined as the following function**
 ``` ocaml
   val eval : exptree -> bigint
 ```